More than two-thirds of all Americans take a dietary supplement on a regular basis (1).

 The Dietary Supplement Health and Education Act (DSHEA)

 DSHEA classifies dietary supplements as foods, not drugs.
-This helps consumers maintain access to natural food supplements such as vitamin C.
+This helps consumers maintain access to natural food supplements such as vitamin C or natural sleep aids like melatonin.

 If dietary supplements were regulated like drugs, they would be required to go through the new drug approval process.
 This means most of the supplements would disappear or cost an arm-and-a-leg.